pfreemantlm/dev-standard/Audit/Apps.md

 ## searchApps

 Returns details for Apps matching their "bundle" IDs against the provided search.
-The input consists of a search string (**"search"**), which needs to be 3 or more characters in length plus a Store Identifier (**"store"**) to specify which App Store we are looking in.
+The input consists of a search string (**"search"**), which needs to be 3 or more characters in length.
+There is also an optional Store Identifier (**"store"**) to specify which App Store we are looking in.
 The possible stores are:

 * **iTunes** = Apple's App Store
 * **Google Play** = For Android Apps

-Each item in the returned list contains details for an individual app, as follows:
+Each item in the returned list contains details for an individual bundleID; with an item per downloadable app - the bundle ID might exist in multiple stores.
+The included details for each app are:

 * **telemetryID** = our own unique identifier for an app
 * **bundleID** = the ID used for this app in the relevant store